TakayukiNagamine/FastTrack-Workshop/README.md

 -   **NWS.zip**:
-    -   This is basically a folder that contains WAV and TextGrid files, but in separate folders in a FastTracc-friendly manner.
+    -   This is basically a folder that contains WAV and TextGrid files, but in separate folders in a FastTrack-friendly manner.
 This is the folder structure required to extract vowels.
 -   **NWS\_individual\_vowels.zip**:
     -   The folder contains the product of the vowel extraction.